raydelvecchio/vdb-benchmark/README.md

 * `graphs.py` outputs each benchmark for each db into `/results` as an image

 # Comparisons
-NOTE: *Vlite, Vlite2, Chroma, and Qdrant are running locally, Pinecone and Weaviate are running remotely*.
 * VLite
 * VLite2
 * Chroma